Daniel-Mietchen/datascience/nlm-strategic-plan.md

   - intramural versus extramural
   - immediate switching versus a long-term transition.

-Importantly, open science should not be seen as solely the task of researchers &mdash; funders, policy makers and other roles within NIH and NLM have very important roles to play here.
+Importantly, open science should not be seen as solely the task of researchers &mdash; funders, policy makers and other roles within NIH and NLM are very important here.
 For instance, by making the funding process itself more open (e.g. as discussed in http://dx.doi.org/10.1371/journal.pbio.1002027 ) or the process of drafting policies (e.g. as described in https://openscience.ub.uni-bielefeld.de/933/what-can-policy-makers-do-to-encourage-open-science ), they would themselves engage in more openness, become more familiar with the actual challenges of doing so, and earn the respect of others &mdash; including researchers &mdash; who have tried more open ways of working themselves, or are pondering to do so.

 *The most important thing NLM does in this area, from your perspective.*